SPREAD THE WORD

 How to talk to someone that’s struggling

 It can be difficult or uncomfortable to talk about financial matters with family and friends.
-But research suggests that only half of renters know that help is out there.
+But research suggests that only half of renters who need help know that assistance is out there.
 Sharing what you know can save someone’s home.
 Here are some tips that can help make these hard conversation less stressful.

 Share resources on your Facebook page or other social media feeds